zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 [Here](https://cloud.google.com/sdk/docs/install) is a guide on how to install it.

-You will then also need to set the gcp project that you want to communicate
+You will then also need to set the GCP project that you want to communicate
 with:

 ```bash